PickleBoxer/PickleBoxer/README.md

 ## About Me

 I am a full stack web developer from Slovenia with a primary focus on front-end development.
 My passion for creating beautiful and user-friendly websites is matched by my expertise in HTML, CSS, JavaScript, and jQuery.
-Additionally, I have experience with React, Angular, and Vue.js, and am always eager to learn new front-end frameworks.
-While my focus is on front-end development, I also have secondary experience in back-end development with PHP and Smarty.
+Additionally, I have some experience with React and Vue.js, and am always eager to learn new front-end frameworks.
+While my focus is on front-end development, I also have secondary experience in back-end development with PHP, Symfony and Laravel.
 As a team player with strong communication skills, I am always eager to collaborate with others to bring projects to life.

 ## ⚡ Skills